mandrasch/ddev-wp-groundstation/README.md

 ## How to use this starter

-This project contains [custom DDEV commands](https://ddev.readthedocs.io/en/stable/users/extend/custom-commands/) which help working with wordpress, git and DDEV.
+This project contains custom DDEV commands such as `ddev install-wp`, `ddev setup-symlinks` and `ddev pull-wp`.

 ### 1. Developing a child theme